Geryes-Doumit/d-sync/README.md

 </h1>

 <p align ="center">
-    D-sync is and end-of-semester project during our first year studying Computer Science.<br></br>
+    D-sync is an end-of-semester project during our first year studying Computer Science.<br></br>
     It's a java application used to synchronise files on one machine (local syncing) or two (LAN syncing).
 </p>